Redesigning the Voice Memos app into an intelligent, clutter-free hub for brainstorming and documentation.

 Wireframe

-Eliminated redundant labels and introduced the ability to share entire folders at once.
+Eliminated redundant folder labels and introduced the ability to share entire folders at once.

 Redesign - List View